 Unidentified Suburban Object by Mike Jung

 I like a chapter book with a surprise twist.
-This starts off as a Korean American story of Chloe Cho, your average Tiger Cub who plays violin well, gets good grades and is an exemplary student.
+This starts off as a Korean American story of Chloe Cho, your average Tiger Cub who plays violin well, gets good grades, and is an exemplary student.
 But then things change.
 Why?
 I can’t tell you.
-But this is a twist on the Model Minority Asian American stereotype, and it’s funny to boot. [chapter book, ages 9 and up]
+But this is a twist on the Model Minority Asian American stereotype, and it’s funny to boot. [middle grade, ages 9 and up]

 Reflection: A Twisted Tale by Elizabeth Lim